Frequently Asked Questions:

 providers accept questions by email; however, we prefer questions by

-phone.
+phone or via the MyUHCare Portal that links to our electronic medical records.
 That way, we can make sure you

 get an answer if your provider is out of the office and not answering email.
 We try to return phone calls the same day